Wiz-IO/Arduino-Quectel-BC66/README.md

 * add all gpio-s
 * debug and other stufs
-* Arduino + Extended API gives you tremendous opportunities for LTE Narrow Band The extended API is dependent on firmware version.
+* Arduino + Extended API gives you tremendous opportunities for LTE Narrow Band

+The extended API is dependent on firmware version.
-The API support direct calls to the core as FreeRTOS, lvip, mbedtls, http, mqtt... etc API is selected as board model in Arduino Menu - Boards Manager
+The API support direct calls to the core as FreeRTOS, lvip, mbedtls, http, mqtt...etc.
+API is selected as board model in Arduino Menu - Boards Manager.

 Example: Quectel BC66NB-TE-B < R01A04V01 >

-This api/board is dependent with firmware BC66NBR01A04V01 and module must be updated with this version API has soft protection of not correct versions
+This api/board is dependent with firmware BC66NBR01A04V01 and module must be updated with this version.
+API has soft protection of not correct versions.
 Is in development...
 I need a few free days to add base...